IEvangelist/azure-cosmos-dotnet-repository/README.md

     }
     ```

-1. Define your object graph, must inherit `Item`
+1. Define your object graph, objects must inherit `Item`, for example:

     ```csharp
     using Microsoft.Azure.CosmosRepository;